 Moving time: 1:06:39 – Distance: 21.8km – Climbing: 336m

-On the second day of our trip, we rode north to Okata to catch a ferry to Atami.
-The west side of the island is more densely populated and less rugged.
-The road was still very pleasant, with many short climbs and descents along the way.
-The most scenic spot on the route is the Semba Volcanic Cliff — a 700mt long cliff that exposes volcanic sediments accumulated over the 15,000 years lifetime of the island.
+During the second day of our trip we rode north to Okata city, where we had a ferry waiting for us.
+The west side of the island was more densely populated and less rugged.
+The most scenic spot on the route was the Semba Volcanic Cliff – a 700mt long cliff that exposes volcanic sediments accumulated over the 15,000 years.

-On the northern tip of Oshima there are more tourist attractions that we, unfortunately, had no the time to visit.
+On the northern tip of Oshima there were more tourist attractions that we, unfortunately, had no time to visit.
 Altogether, Oshima is a beautiful island rich in history and unique landscapes.
 Only a few hours away from Tokyo, it makes for the perfect getaway.
-Cyclists will particularly enjoy the quiet coastal roads and Mt.
-Mihara’s climb.
+Cyclists will particularly enjoy the quiet coastal roads and gentle climb to Mt.
+Mihara.

 Oshima Navi: https://oshima-navi.com/index.html